Asutosh11/RxJava-explained-in-a-simple-way/README.md

 Some people created something called as Reactive Programming or simply say ReactiveX.
 This is the website of ReactiveX - http://reactivex.io/ ..

 As per its definition, ReactiveX is a library for making asynchronous and event-based programs by using observable sequences.
 That means, you divide tasks into blocks consisting of Observable and Observer.
-Every block does a particular task in an asynchronous was and is not dependant on any other block.
+Every block does a particular task in an asynchronous way and is not dependant on any other block.

 RxJava is just the Java implementation of Reactive programming.